asimoq/Jerry3_ESP32_MazeSolvingRobot/README.md

+# Jerry 3.0 – Maze-Solving Robot

-I'm excited to share our team's (Jerry Team) latest maze-solving robot that we've built for the "Mobile Robots in the Maze" competition at Óbuda University, Hungary.
-This is our third-generation robot, and we've made significant improvements based on our experiences from previous years.
+We're excited to share our team's (Jerry Team) latest maze-solving robot, built for the **"Mobile Robots in the Maze"** competition at **Óbuda University, Hungary**.
+This is our **third-generation robot**, and it features major upgrades based on the lessons we've learned from previous years.

-In previous competitions, we used Arduino-based controllers, but this year we've upgraded to an ESP32, which has been a game-changer for our robot's capabilities and development process.
+In earlier competitions, we used Arduino-based controllers, but this year we've upgraded to an **ESP32**, which has significantly improved our robot’s performance and development workflow.

+---

-About the Robot:
+## About the Robot

-Jerry 3.0 is a compact (16×16 cm) maze-solving robot that navigates using an ESP32 as its brain.
-The ESP32 WROOM 32 microcontroller on our Wemos D1 R32 board handles all the sensor processing and motor control with its impressive 240MHz dual-core processor and abundant I/O capabilities.
+**Jerry 3.0** is a compact, 16×16 cm robot designed to solve mazes autonomously.
+It’s powered by an **ESP32 WROOM-32** microcontroller on a **Wemos D1 R32** board, which handles all sensor processing and motor control thanks to its powerful **240 MHz dual-core processor** and extensive I/O support.

-One of the most valuable features we've implemented is utilizing the ESP32's WiFi capabilities to create a web interface for real-time monitoring and tuning.
-During testing, we set up the ESP32 in SoftAP mode, allowing us to connect directly to the robot with our phones.
-Through this interface, we can view live sensor data, adjust PID parameters, and even load different profiles (like "sprint mode" for maximum speed or more conservative settings for precise navigation).
-This has been incredibly helpful for fine-tuning the robot's behavior without having to reprogram it constantly.
+### Key Features

+- **Web Interface via WiFi**
+  We leverage the ESP32’s built-in WiFi by putting it in SoftAP mode, which allows us to connect directly to the robot from our phones.
+  Through a custom web interface, we can:
+  - View live sensor data
+  - Tune PID parameters
+  - Switch between profiles (e.g., "sprint mode" or "precision mode")
+  This real-time tuning has dramatically streamlined our testing process.

+- **Infrared Sensors & Kalman Filtering**
-The robot uses infrared distance sensors to detect walls and maintain its position in the maze corridors.
-We've implemented a Kalman filter for the sensor readings to reduce noise and improve accuracy.
-For navigation, we use an RFID reader (connected via SPI, not I2C as we initially planned) to read tags placed throughout the maze that contain directional information.
+  The robot uses **IR distance sensors** to detect and follow maze walls.
+We apply a **Kalman filter** to reduce sensor noise and improve accuracy.

-The robot's movement is controlled by two DC motors with an L298N motor driver, allowing for tank-style steering.
-We've also added an MPU-6050 accelerometer to precisely measure rotation angles during turns, which has significantly improved our navigation accuracy compared to previous versions.
+- **RFID Navigation**
+  An **MFRC522 RFID reader** (connected via SPI) detects directional tags placed throughout the maze, helping the robot make smarter navigation decisions.

+- **Motion Control**
+  Two **DC motors** with an **L298N driver** provide tank-style movement.
+An **MPU-6050 accelerometer/gyroscope** measures rotation during turns, allowing for accurate and consistent movement.

+---

-Technical Details:
+## Technical Overview

-The code is structured around several key components:
+### System Components

+- **Sensor Processing**
-Sensor Processing: The ESP32 reads data from three IR distance sensors and processes it through Kalman filters to get stable distance measurements.
+  Reads from 3 IR sensors and applies Kalman filters for stable distance measurements.

+- **PID Control**
-PID Control: We use a PID controller for wall following, which keeps the robot centered in corridors or at a consistent distance from a single wall.
+  Used for wall following: keeps the robot centered or maintains a constant distance from a single wall.

-RFID Navigation: The MFRC522 RFID reader detects tags in the maze that contain navigation instructions.
-Web Interface: The ESP32 hosts a web server that displays real-time sensor data and allows parameter adjustments.
-This has been invaluable during development and testing.
+- **RFID Navigation**
+  Reads maze navigation tags with the MFRC522 module via SPI.

+- **Web Interface**
+  Hosted by the ESP32’s built-in server.
+Enables real-time monitoring and live tuning without reprogramming.

+- **Motion Control**
-Motion Control: The robot can perform precise turns using gyroscope feedback and adjusts its speed based on the distance to obstacles.
+  Gyroscope-assisted turns and dynamic speed adjustments based on obstacle distance.
-The most challenging part was getting the wall-following algorithm to work reliably.
-Our solution adapts to different scenarios: when there are walls on both sides, it centers itself; when there's only one wall, it maintains a fixed distance; and when there are no walls, it uses gyroscope data to maintain its heading.

-What We've Learned:

-Moving from Arduino to ESP32 has been a significant upgrade.
-The additional processing power allows us to implement more complex algorithms, and the WiFi capability has transformed our development process.
-Being able to tune parameters in real-time without connecting to a computer has saved us countless hours during testing.

-The ESP32's dual-core architecture also lets us handle multiple tasks simultaneously without performance issues.
-One core handles the sensor readings and motor control, while the other manages the web interface and communication.
+---

+## Wall-Following Algorithm

+This was one of the biggest challenges.
+Our adaptive wall-following logic:
+- Centers the robot when walls are detected on both sides
+- Maintains a set distance if only one wall is detected
+- Relies on gyroscope data to maintain heading when no walls are present

+---

+## What We’ve Learned

+- Switching from Arduino to **ESP32** was a huge leap forward.
+- The extra processing power enabled more complex algorithms.
+- Real-time tuning via WiFi saved countless hours during testing.
+- The **dual-core architecture** lets us run sensor control and web communication in parallel, eliminating performance bottlenecks.

+---

+Thanks for checking out Jerry 3.0!
+We hope this inspires others building robots for maze-solving challenges.